 Science, Technology & Society (STS) Program

-Science, Technology, and Society (STS) is an interdisciplinary field of study that seeks to explore and understand the many ways science and technology shape culture, values, and institutions, and how such contexts shape science and technology.
+Science, Technology, and Society (STS) is an interdisciplinary field that explores how science and technology shape culture, values, institutions, and society, and how such contexts shape science and technology.
 STS provides resources for thinking critically and acting ethically and effectively in a complex and fast-changing world influenced deeply by science and technology.
 STS examines how science and technology emerge, how they affect society, and how they evolve through social processes.
 The STS program sponsors several interrelated activities:

 - The Bachelor of Arts (B.A.) and Bachelor of Science (B.S.)
 Majors in STS, including 30 credit hours of course work in the Major: STS 214 - Introduction to STS; STS 403 - Seminar in STS; a four-course breadth requirement consisting of courses chosen from: I-History, II-Philosophy of Science and Ethics, III-Assessment and Policy, and IV-Other STS Courses; and a four-course STS Specialty that addresses a coherent theme related to science, technology, and society.